qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 |search| The :guilabel:`Locator` tab allows to configure the **Locator bar**, a
 quick search widget available on the status bar that helps you perform searches anywhere in the application.
-It provides some default filters (with read-only prefix) to use :
+It provides some default filters (with prefix) to use:

 * Project layers (``l``): finds and selects a layer in the :guilabel:`Layers` panel;